Should 529 Plans Be Owned By Parents or Grandparents?

 But when it comes to ownership of 529 plans, whose name should the 529 plan be in?
 Does it matter if the owner is a grandparent versus a parent?

-• the difference in parent vs. Grandparent-owned plans,
+- The difference in parent vs. grandparent-owned plans;

-• when to maintain or transfer ownership,
+- When to maintain or transfer ownership; and

-• the importance of succession planning for a 529 plan.
+- The importance of succession planning for a 529 plan.

 Question: I read an article in the Washington Post about grandparent-owned 529 plans and it sparked questions about the plans we own for our grandchildren.
 The article discussed how distributions from these plans may have a negative impact on financial aid eligibility.
 Can you clarify this for me?
 Is there a tax impact for changing the owner of these plans to parents?
 The article also talked about the importance of succession.
 What happens to these plans when I am no longer around?

-Answer: Prior to new upcoming legislation, the ownership of 529 plans was much more impactful.
+Answer: Prior to recently updated legislation, the ownership of 529 plans was much more impactful.
 Grandparent-owned 529 plans were treated differently than parent-owned 529 plans when completing the FAFSA (Free Application for Student Aid).
 Distributions made from a grandparent-owned 529 plan were considered income to the student, which ultimately reduced financial aid eligibility by 50% of the amount distributed from the account.
 For example, if a grandparent withdrew $10,000 for college expenses for their grandchild, aid eligibility would decrease by $5,000 in the following year when the student applied for financial aid.
 Therefore, in the past, we typically advised clients to consider transferring ownership of 529 plans from grandparents to parents when:

-• no further contributions to the 529 plan would be made by grandparents, so the possible benefit of state tax deductions was not impacted
+- No further contributions to the 529 plan would be made by grandparents, so the possible benefit of state tax deductions was not impacted

-• distributions were planned from the 529 plan in a year prior to completing the FAFSA, so financial aid eligibility in the following year was not reduced
+- Distributions were planned from the 529 plan in a year prior to completing the FAFSA, so financial aid eligibility in the following year was not reduced

 Education Planning is important to your holistic wealth management.
 Cassaday & Co. has developed a few resources that clients have found helpful when it comes to education planning: